Skip to main content

 How It Works

-1. The notional building is automatically generated — same size, shape, and orientation as the proposed home, but with standardised specifications for fabric, heating, ventilation, and renewable energy
+1. The notional building is automatically generated with the same size, shape, and orientation as the proposed home, but with standardised specifications for fabric, heating, ventilation, and renewable energy

 2. Both the proposed dwelling and the notional building are assessed using the same calculation methodology (HEM or SAP 10.3)